Board of

 She holds a Bachelor or Science in Chemistry and Math, as well as a Bachelor of Education, and an MBA.
 She is currently a secondary school teacher.
 As a specialist in operations, Carolyn enjoys problem solving.
 Her expertise is a welcome addition to Black Creek CHC’s Board of Directors.

-Sayem Khan
+Sayem Khan –

-Sayem enjoys meeting new people and supporting his community.
+Sayem enjoys meeting new people and he has been involved in many community initiatives supporting his community.
 He has been a beneficiary of Black Creek CHC’s programs and has previous experience as a volunteer with the centre, including his work with a vaccine clinic at a local mosque.
-He is looking forward to his experience as a Black Creek CHC Board Member.

 Laura Lavallee –

-Danavan Samuels
+Danavan – Samuels

 Danavan is a systems navigator and strategic thinker.
 As a proud resident of Black Creek CHC’s community, Danavan brings more than three decades experience from his work with all levels of government, as well as United Way, Community Housing, and grassroots organizations such as North York Community House and Eva’s Initiative.